 NYC School District Information – Get the details on NYC’s school districts here from the city’s official cite.

 City of New York Website – The city’s official site for more information about various neighborhood statistics.

 No matter how much research you do online, nothing (and I mean NOTHING) can substitute for actually going to the places you’re thinking about to get a feel for what they’re really like.
+It’s always going to be the best way to truly discover the right NYC neighborhood for you.
 Go to local restaurants and shops.
+Stroll the side streets.
 Can you picture what it would be like to go to those places on a regular basis?
 Ride the train to get a real sense for how long it will take you to get to various destinations.
 Visit the neighborhood during the day, the evening, during the week, and on weekends if you can.
 Some areas will have a vastly different feel depending on the time of day and even the day of the week.

 Got other questions related to figuring out the right neighborhood for you?
 Feel free to reach out to me — I’m always glad to help!